mperry19umd/RHEOL_GUI_App/README.md

 [Matlab](https://www.mathworks.com/products/matlab.html)-based [graphical user interface](https://www.mathworks.com/discovery/matlab-gui.html) for constructing strength profiles

 To start the GUI, simply type "RHEOL_GUI_App" in the command window.
-The GUI reads a defaul parameter files "Defaul.rhl".
+The GUI reads a default parameter files "Default.rhl".
 It is assumed that all rheology parameter files have extension .rhl

 ## Description of the GUI
 There are several sections to the GUI